Band photo: Till Mayer

 Frequency Drift’s 5th album Over (2014, Gentle Art of Music / Soulfood) established a writing collaboration between Andreas and Nerissa and was marked by further experimentation with electric harp soundscapes and keyboard textures.
-An ambitious and eclectic work of 75 minutes, Over offers a unique mixture of old school progressive rock, postrock, pop, classical and world music, with some breathtaking solos by both band members and guest musicians.
+An ambitious and eclectic work, Over offers a unique mixture of old school progressive rock, postrock, pop, classical and world music.
 In the same year, Frequency Drift released Summer, a wistful collection of previously unreleased songs, and was joined by drummer Wolfgang Ostermann, who brought fresh rhythmic drive to the music.

 In the months that followed, the band performed live at renowned international festivals, including Summer’s End (UK) and Progdreams (NL), and as main act at the live club De Pul (NL).